pascalw/kindle-dash/README.md

 This code _does not_ render the dashboard itself.
 It's expected that what to display on the screen is rendered elsewhere and can be fetchd via HTTP(s).
 This is both more power efficient and allows you to use any tool you like to produce the dashboard image.

 In my case I use a [dashbling](https://github.com/pascalw/dashbling) dashboard that I render into a PNG screenshot on a server.
+See [here](https://github.com/pascalw/kindle-dash/blob/main/docs/tipstricks.md#producing-dashboard-images-from-a-webpage) for information on how these PNGs should be produced, including some sample code.

 ## Prerequisites